ldionne/cppnow-2013-d2/4_d2/3_algorithm/1_algorithm.md

 <!SLIDE>
+# Disclaimer:
+I am __not__ the author of the algorithm.
+It is presented in:

+"Detection of deadlock potentials in multithreaded programs", IBM Journal of Research and Development, vol.54, no.5, pp.3:1,3:15, Sept.-Oct.
+2010

+<!SLIDE>
 ## A note for the rest of the presentation:

 For brevity, unlocking mutexes and joining threads will often be omitted.